ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 Edit labels
 -----------

-A key step in designing a conformance testing strategy using the test bed is to make a mapping between its :ref:`key concepts<introduction__glossary>` and the ones specific to a given community.
-Although the test bed's concepts are flexible enough to address most needs the resulting mapping could result in terms being presented to users that may not be intuitive.
+A key step in designing a conformance testing strategy using the Test Bed is to make a mapping between its :ref:`key concepts<introduction__glossary>` and the ones specific to a given community.
+Although the Test Bed's concepts are flexible enough to address most needs the resulting mapping could result in terms being presented to users that may not be intuitive.

-As a means to further customise the test bed for a given community, community administrators are able to define replacement labels for each concept.
+As a means to further customise the Test Bed for a given community, community administrators are able to define replacement labels for each concept.
 These replacements are displayed in all screens, reports and exports, both for community members and administrators.